 Digital is directly impacting the way energy is created through new technology and experimentation.
 In the wind energy space they are running AI algorithms on edge processors in real-time to undertake drone-based blade inspections.
-Earlier work required cloud computing re (opens in new tab)sources to process data and is now running on significantly smaller edge computing resources.
+Earlier work required cloud computing resources to process data and is now running on significantly smaller edge computing resources.
 The aim is to produce actionable insights during data acquisition— eventually enabling real-time autonomous decisions, as well as developing a drone controller capable of learning and adapting to environmental real-time changes without supervision, using neuromorphic hardware.

 This is the crux of digital transformation: bringing these skills and new technologies into a business to enable transition.
 Combining internal robust engineering knowledge, software development and data engineering working in an agile way, energy companies empower digital specialists to innovate and find new solutions that will deliver a low carbon future.

 Data lies at the heart of digital transformation.
 This is the core of a digital strategy, and the way data is collected, stored and used directly impacts decision making.
 Constantly increasing the capability to combine data from across the business and through analytical integration, an energy company is able to modernize business workflows through automation and AI, radically improving productivity and business outcomes by providing end-to-end insights.